dietmarja/LLM-Elements/model_evaluation/readme_evaluation_01.md

 <h1 align="center">Model Evaluation (i) </h1>

-The program evaluation_01.ipynb in this folder fine-tunes and evaluates BertForSequenceClassification which is a pretrained model from the BERT-model-family made available via Hugingface's transformer library.
+The program evaluation_01.ipynb in fine-tunes and evaluates BertForSequenceClassification which is a pretrained model from the BERT-model-family made available via Hugingface's transformer library.
 Built as an extension of the base BERT model, BertForSequenceClassification adds a classification head on top of the BERT encoder.
 Here, BertForSequenceClassification trained and evaluated against a binary classification task of 0/1 movie assessments.